Skip to content

 }

 The mmu_alloc function returns a physical page ID.
 VPAGE_NO stands for the virtual page number.
-For code, data and heap, VPAGE_NO starts at 0x80400 and the number of pages allocated/mapped depends on the size of the application binary.
-For arguments of main() and system call arguments, two pages are allocated/mapped with VPAGE_NO 0x80600 and 0x80601.
-For stack, we map two pages with VPAGE_NO being 0x807FE and 0x807FF, and we assume that processes use at most 8KB of stack memory just for simplicity.
-The picture below illustrates elf_load for an application with 4 pages of code, data and heap.
+For code, data, and heap, VPAGE_NO starts at 0x80400, and the number of pages allocated/mapped depends on the size of the application binary.
+For arguments of main() and system call arguments, two pages are allocated/mapped with VPAGE_NO 0x80300 and 0x80301.
+For stack, we map two pages with VPAGE_NO being 0x803FE and 0x803FF, and we assume that processes use at most 8KB of stack memory just for simplicity.
+The picture below illustrates elf_load for a new process with 4 pages of code, data, and heap.

 Failed to load picture

-Note that the "physical pages" area simply shows one possibility of how mmu_alloc picks the physical page ID out of [0, 2048) for each of the 8 page allocation.
+Note that the "physical pages" area simply shows one possibility of how mmu_alloc picks the physical page ID out of [0, 512) for each of the 8 page allocations.

 TIP